lomnom/VidPlay/README.md

 - `R`: increase brightnessTresh
 - `t`: toggle turning blackened colored pixles to greyscale
 - ^`g`: goto ms
+- `n`: go to previous file
+- `m`: go to next file
 ### Debug stats:
 (^ is video only)
+- `fileno`: current file by position in terminal args
 - ^`Frame`: current frame
 - ^`fps`: fps stated in video header
 - ^`Cms`: ms that the viewer should be displaying